Spiraline/RTAS2022-AE/cover_sheet.md

 - We recommend a virtual hard disk size of 30 GB or more.
 With a smaller size, Autoware build may fail.
 - Download [Ubuntu 18.04.6 iso file](https://releases.ubuntu.com/18.04/) and install Ubuntu from the downloaded file.
-- You can use our image that has already been installed Autoware.
+- You can use our VM image (`Documents/ubuntu_rtas.vdi`) that has already been installed Autoware.

 3. Install ROS, Autoware and required packages.
 We provide a single shell script for all installation procedures in our [Autoware-LKAS](https://github.com/Spiraline/Autoware-LKAS) repository.